NebilDivay/Churn-Analysis/README.md

 #### Contract Type: One Year / Two Year

-% of Total Finding: 11.5%
+% of Total Finding: 13.7%

 Finding: Longer-term contracts are highly effective retention mechanisms.
 ### 2. The Service Protection Gap

-Customers are leaving due to a perceived lack of safety net and support when issues arise.

-    No Technical Support: Lacking Tech Support accounts for a massive number of churners (1,448).

-    No Device Protection: Similarly, lacking Device Protection is a major contributing factor (1,392 churners).

-    Fiber Optic and Electronic Check: These services/payment methods show a higher presence among churners, suggesting potential reliability issues or payment friction.
+Key takeaway: Competition and service dissatisfaction cause nearly 80% of all voluntary churn.
+Competitor offerings
+~43%
+Product / Network issues
+~35%
+Price sensitivity
+~11%
+Customer attitude / Other
+~11%

 ### 3. The Early Tenure Exit

 Customer loyalty is extremely fragile during the initial period of the relationship.

-    Vulnerability Window: The vast majority of early churn occurs within the 0–10 month tenure window.
+    Vulnerability Window: The vast majority of early churn occurs within the 0–15 month tenure window.

     Stability: Churn risk drops dramatically once customers are retained past the one-year mark.